ComputerByte/hermex-android/README.md

 - **Distribution:** GitHub Releases
 - **Play Store:** planned after stable 1.0 ships

+### Gateway-only / OpenAI-compatible servers

+Hermex Android 1.0 targets the full Hermex/Hermes app-server API.
+A plain Hermes Gateway or OpenAI-compatible server may expose `/v1/chat/completions`, but it may not expose app-level routes such as `/api/auth/status`, sessions, projects, tasks, memory, insights, and settings.
+Gateway-only mode is planned for a future 1.1+ compatibility release.

 ## Overview

 Hermex Android connects to one or more Hermex/Hermes servers with real